chris104957/maildown/README.md

 ## Contributing

-If you'd like to contribute to this codebase, the latest dev builds are on [RepoForge.io](https://repoforge.io).
+If you'd like to contribute to this codebase, the latest dev builds kept in a Private python package repository on [RepoForge.io](https://repoforge.io).
 Get in touch to request access to these

 ## Styling emails